 The central bank of Thailand revealed in May 2019 that it was pushing forward with its digital currency development.

 In November, Turkey also announced that it was planning on completing a CBDC by the end of 2020 as part of the Annual Presidential Program.

 Central Bank Digital Currency: Effect On Finance

 As the payment ecosystem is constantly evolving, Central Banks have recognized that they also have to change with the times.
-The transition and incorporation of new technology to a central bank digital currency is necessary from their perspective because if an e-money issuer had hegemony over the majority of payments that do not rely on fiat currency, the central bank could be limited in terms of monetary policy enforcement.
+The transition and incorporation of new technology to a CBDC are necessary from their perspective because if an e-money issuer had hegemony over the majority of payments that do not rely on fiat currency, the central bank could be limited in terms of monetary policy enforcement.

 The introduction of a CBDC would bring massive changes to the financial system.
 CBDCs can serve as safer means of storage, which in turn would reduce the deposits kept by commercial banks.
-This may generate competition for securing deposits and increase deposit rates offered by commercial banks and bring developments to support saving and borrowing.
+This may generate competition for securing deposits, increase deposit rates offered by commercial banks, and bring developments to support saving and borrowing.

-On the downside, there is also the risks for the commercial banks of having their clients withdraw all their money from a bank and lead to bankruptcy, or the need to produce proceeds by investing in more profitable, risky assets.
+On the downside, there are also the risks for commercial banks to have their clients withdraw all their money from a bank account which would lead to bankruptcy or the need to produce proceeds by investing in more profitable, risky assets.

 A CBDC’s impact will be determined by its design and accessibility.
 Also, the way the currency will be implemented will depend heavily on the regulatory restrictions imposed by the central bank, which will define its use on all other commercial banks.